GovP/LegoBot/README.md

-6-axis arm for proof of concept (Mk1)
+6-axis arm for proof of concept.
 The robot is an enabler to develop competencies in mechatronics and programming.
 Very small with low payload; the model will be scalable once software is ready.

-Mk2 will be entirely bespoke, primarily constructed using 3D-printe components.
+Mk2 frame will be entirely bespoke, primarily constructed using 3D-printed components.
 Steppers will be replaced with brushless DC motors; higher speeds will permit use of transmission for increased torque and low/zero backlash.

 Construction
 - Main links constructed with standard LEGO technix parts and connections